-Study finds difficulty obtaining pricing, varying costs for total hip replacementFebruary 11th, 2013 in Health /
+Study finds difficulty obtaining pricing, varying costs for total hip replacementFebruary 11, 2013 in Medicine & Health / Health

 Researchers who sought to determine whether pricing information for a total hip replacement could be obtained from hospitals and physicians found getting such information was often difficult and that there were wide variations in the quoted prices, according to a report published Online First by JAMA Internal Medicine.